ImageMagick/Usage-Markdown/morphology/index.md

 Morphology modifies an image in various ways based on the nearby 'neighbourhood' of the other pixels that surround it.
 This in turn can provide a huge range of effects, Shape expansion and contraction (dilate/erode), to distance from edge, to thining down to a skeleton, or mid-line axis.

-Even the more anchiet method of 'convolution' techniques that provide blurring and sharpening techniques (next section), is in a way a type of morphology method.
+Even the more ancient method of 'convolution' techniques that provide blurring and sharpening techniques (next section), is in a way a type of morphology method.

 Essentially morphology is for the modification, determination, and discovery of the shapes of objects found within an image.